Clomann/stm32h7-CAN-sniffer/README.md

 # Quick start

-The project consists of the source code written to run on a NUCLE 144 STM32H745ZI discovery board.
+The project consists of the source code written to run on a NUCLEO-144 STM32H745ZI discovery board.
 It uses GPIO to interface to:
 - SD card
-- CAN tranceiver
+- CAN transceiver
 - the on board ETH interface

 It is built using cmake and make based on the gcc toolchain.